Mamdouh1234/Acme-Corp_SentimentAnalysis/README.md

 - Evaluation on the validation set after each epoch.
 - Early stopping to avoid overfitting, though not used in this example as the training process is quick.

-## Evaluation
-The model is evaluated using accuracy and loss metrics on both the validation and test sets.
-Cross-validation techniques can be employed to ensure robustness.

 ## Results
 The final model achieved the following performance: